survivejs/webpack-book/manuscript/appendices/01_comparison.md

 T> [Splittable](https://www.npmjs.com/package/splittable) is a Browserify wrapper that allows code splitting, supports ES2015 out of the box, tree shaking, and more. [bankai](https://www.npmjs.com/package/bankai) is another option to consider.

-T> [ify-loader](https://www.npmjs.com/package/ify-loader) and [transform-loader](https://www.npmjs.com/package/transform-loader) allow you to use Browserify transforms with webpack.

 ### Brunch

 Compared to Gulp, [Brunch](http://brunch.io/) operates on a higher level of abstraction.
 It uses a declarative approach similar to webpack's.
 To give you an example, consider the following configuration adapted from the Brunch site: